-The most comprehensive course available online is the 290 hour government regulated level 5 TEFL certificate.
-The course includes the 168 hour level 5 course as well as specialist courses in teaching young learners, teaching business English, and TOEIC and IELTS preparation courses.
+The most comprehensive course available online is the 310 hour government regulated level 5 TEFL diploma.
+The course includes the 180 hour level 5 course as well as specialist courses in teaching business English, online one-to-one tutoring and our 10 hour virtual teaching practice course.
 This means you’ll be attractive to prospective students.

 Do I have to have a TEFL to teach English online?